 Black Ethiopian Tomato Info

 What is a Black Ethiopian tomato?
 At first glance, Black Ethiopian might seem like a bit of a misnomer.
 This tomato variety is sometimes reported as originating in Ukraine, sometimes in Russia, but never Ethiopia.
-And while the tomatoes can achieve a very dark shade, their color is usually more of a burnished red to brown to deep purple.
+While the tomatoes can achieve a very dark shade, their color is usually more of a burnished red to brown to deep purple.

 Growing Black Ethiopian Tomato Plants